AceOfNitwits/PS-AnchorAPI/README.md

 🌟 ***Now with filesystem navigation*** (see below)

 This module is designed to manage and administer all aspects of the Anchor system that are available through the API.
-Functions should be PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects.
+Functions should be PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects, which allows for creation/modification/deletion of Anchor objects in bulk.

 # Usage